 \section{Introduction}

 The COVID-19 pandemic has wreaked havoc on economies and human lives globally.
 Although vaccination efforts have effectively curtailed the spread of the virus, the specter of recurrent COVID-19 surges continues to loom, driven by factors such as waning immunity, vaccine hesitancy, the emergence of new variants, and the evolution of global policies.
-In China, for instance, the abrupt shift from a ``zero-COVID" policy led to a swift and widespread Omicron outbreak, infecting an estimated 90\% of the population by the end of December 2022 \citep{Goldberg2023}.
+In China, for instance, the abrupt shift away from a ``zero-COVID" policy led to a swift and widespread Omicron outbreak, infecting an estimated 90\% of the population by the end of December 2022 \citep{Goldberg2023}.
 In light of these dynamic conditions, accurate and timely estimation of new case growth rates remains paramount to prepare for potential outbreaks.

 Since the beginning of the pandemic, the COVID-19 exponential growth rate has been a key epidemiological parameter closely monitored by public health officials \citep{anderson2020reproduction,NPR2020}.
-This rate can be defined as the expected natural logarithmic ratio of two consecutive days' infected case numbers (for an elaborate definition, please see \S\ref{3.1} of this paper).
+This rate is defined as the expected natural logarithmic ratio of two consecutive days' infected case numbers (for a formal definition, please see \S\ref{3.1} of this paper).
 As an illustration, if the infected case numbers on days $t$ and $t-1$ are generated from the same exponential growth model and are expressed as $e^{rt}$ and $e^{r(t-1)}$, respectively, the natural logarithmic ratio would represent the exponential growth rate, i.e., $r=\ln(\frac{e^{rt}}{e^{r(t-1)}})$.
-The exponential growth rate provides a direct measure of changes in infection numbers, with a larger exponential growth rate indicating faster growth.
-Additionally, as further discussed in \S\ref{2.3}, other important epidemiological parameters such as the basic reproduction number ($R_0$) are derived from the exponential growth rate and play key roles in various prescriptive models of COVID-19 outbreak management \citep{lipsitch2003transmission,ma2020estimating,bertozzi2020challenges}.
+The exponential growth rate provides a direct measure of change in infection numbers, with a larger exponential growth rate indicating faster growth.
+Additionally, as further discussed in \S\ref{2.3}, other important epidemiological parameters such as the basic reproduction number ($R_0$) are derived from the exponential growth rate and play key roles in outbreak management \citep{lipsitch2003transmission,ma2020estimating,bertozzi2020challenges}.
 Lastly, and perhaps most importantly for our study purposes, accurately estimating and understanding spatial and temporal heterogeneity in exponential growth rates might help identify potential outbreaks.
 As such, the exponential growth rate is considered one of the most important ``model-free" parameters in formulating a well-informed epidemic outbreak response \citep{chowell2003sars}.